Princesses Beatrice and Princess Eugenie appear inseparable, even more so following the birth of Beatrice's baby!

 It's believed Beatrice lives still lives at the St James's Palace property in London with her husband Edoardo Mapelli Mozzi.

-Meanwhile it's been reported that Eugenie and Jack recently relocated from Frogmore Cottage in Windsor - which was lent to them by Prince Harry and Duchess Meghan - to Eugenie's parents Prince Andrew and Sarah Ferguson's Royal Lodge in Windsor.
+Meanwhile it's been reported that Eugenie and Jack recently relocated from Frogmore Cottage in Windsor - which was lent to them by Prince Harry and Duchess Meghan - to live with Eugenie's parents Prince Andrew and Sarah Ferguson's Royal Lodge in Windsor.

 In 2008, just before her 18th birthday, Eugenie gave her first media interview to The Telegraph, where she explained how she and her sister have very different personalities, yet they're differences make them a closer pair.